 What Can I Do If My Loved One Died In The Accident?

 The loved ones of a victim who died in an accident caused by tire separation may be able to file a lawsuit.
-This type of lawsuit is called a wrongful death lawsuit and is similar to the complaint that would have been filed by the victim if they had survived.
+This type of lawsuit is called a wrongful death lawsuit.
+Wrongful death claims are similar in form to the complaint that would have been filed by the victim, if they had survived.

 Generally, the parents, spouses, and children of the deceased are the people who are eligible to file this complaint, although other family members who were dependent on the victim may also be able to pursue a lawsuit.